 Once hot, add the sesame oil to the pan and swirl it around.
 Place the salmon fillets with the skin side facing down.
 Fry for 2 minutes on each side or until the salmon reaches an internal temperature of 52°C (125°F).
 (This may take a little longer for particularly thick fillets.)

 Once the salmon is cooked through, turn off the heat and pour the miso glaze into the pan.
-Move the salmon around until completely coated in the sauce.
+Move the salmon around until it is completely coated in the sauce.

 Miso paste easily burns, so it's better not to cook it with direct heat.
 Instead, turn off the stove and allow it to bubble and thicken with the residual heat.
 You'll find it thickens surprisingly fast!